bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 The goal of this section is to copy the new 4K kernels and the new uInitrd to the appropriate boot partition on the Seagate Central.

-The easiest way to accomlish this is to upload these files to the Seagate Central, then ssh to the unit and login as root, mount the relevant boot partition and then copy the files onto that partition.
+The easiest way to accomplish this is to upload these files to the Seagate Central, then ssh to the unit and login as root, mount the relevant boot partition and then copy the files onto that partition.